CIS 1051 - Temple Rome Spring 2023¶

 sketch(parrot, cage, dead=True)

-and cage
+• parrot and cage are positional

-method is slightly more complicated because it takes two Time
+To write the is_after method is slightly more complicated because it takes two Time objects as parameters.

-It is conventional to name the first one self
+It is conventional to name the first one self and the second other.

 class Time: